Last updated on February 9th, 2024 at 01:56 am

-Sarah and I are going to try something new — starting today, for 100 days, we’re going to document things that make us happy.
-It might sound cheesy, idealistic or simply silly to some people out there, but we’ve had decades of practice overcomplicating our lives when we get deep into our adult years — misery loves company, and it’s all too easy to quit on a positive outlook and let the world drag us down.
+Sarah and I will try something new—starting today, for 100 days, we’re going to document things that make us happy.
+It might sound cheesy, idealistic or simply silly to some people out there, but we’ve had decades of practice overcomplicating our lives when we get deep into our adult years—misery loves company, and it’s all too easy to quit on a positive outlook and let the world drag us down.
 We don’t care that it takes triple the muscles to frown than it does to smile.
 We don’t care that many of the problems we often have are of our own making, and we can often just as easily walk away from them if we’re ready to admit our mistakes and swallow the pride.
 The issue is that we live our lives reaching after what we think makes us complete according to the world around us and societal pressures instead of asking one simple question —

 “What makes you happy?”

-If you want to sign up for the challenge, the registration process is quick and painless.
+The registration process is quick and painless if you want to sign up for the challenge.
 If you want to follow along and see my 100 things, I’ll be sharing them daily on Instagram, Twitter, Facebook and my blog with the #100HappyDays hashtag, and I hope they inspire others to take a more critical look at their lives, figuring out what brings them joy, and what just get them down.
 Life is a gift.
-You won’t always see it in the moment, but life’s packed with possibilities, and one single thing shouldn’t hold us back from finding the life that’s right for us
+You won’t always see it in the moment, but life’s packed with possibilities, and one single thing shouldn’t hold us back from finding the life that’s right for us.

 So 100 days.
 3½ months.
-A little under a third of the year to look at the things that keep me going and put them exactly where I should to keep it that way — front and centre.
+A little under a third of the year to look at the things that keep me going and put them exactly where I should keep it that way—front and centre.

 I’m ready for more happiness — how about you?